DevMinimah/Cybersecurity-Master-Journey/Certifications/IBM-SkillsBuild-Cybersecurity-Certificate/Capstones/Final-Capstone-Project-1/index.md

-# Final Capstone Project 1:Enhance Organizational Cybersecurity and Incidect Response
+# Final Capstone Project 1: Enhance Organizational Cybersecurity and Incidect Response
 ## 🔍 Evaluate and Enhance Cybersecurity Posture of an Organization